ELSI research team

 - Consortium carrier screening Netherlands (Groningen ELSI / Amsterdam Genetics/Community Genetics (Henneman, Lakeman, Cornel) / Maastricht Ethics (Dondorp, Van der Hout, De Wert).

-At this moment we have a student internship available.
-We are looking for an enthousiastic student that will research for his or her thesis whether the form and content of genetic counseling (still) matches the needs of the patients.
-For more information you can check the vacancy on the UMCG website here.
+At the moment we have a student internship available.
+We are looking for an enthusiastic student who will do research for their thesis on whether the form and content of genetic counseling (still) matches the needs of the patients.
+For more information, see the vacancy on the UMCG website here.

 See also student reports on their internships in the Dept of Genetics.